Kyle Rolek, Retirement Planning Specialist

 For one, your home may be a good source of inflation protection.

 Second, own a healthy amount of high-quality US stock within your retirement accounts and other investment accounts.
-OWN stock for the long-term, don't trade in-and-out based on your short-term predictions of what the market is going to do next.
+Own stock for the long-term, don't trade in-and-out based on your short-term predictions of what the market is going to do next.

 To benefit from the long-term growth potential and inflation protection that US stock provides while also minimizing the risk of permanent loss of investment: